- by Minuca

 Staying active on the other hand will bring you a multitude of benefits that will help your back such as:

-So if you suffer from chronic back pain, staying active is absolutely crucial to keep your back strong and healthy.
+So if you suffer from chronic back pain, staying active is absolutely crucial to

 And on this point our experts unanimously agree.